Nirnakern/hello-world/README.md

 # hello-world
 My hello world repository

-\n
-and those are some changes
+And those are some changes